Here come the Bots

 So there you have an introduction to bots covering: What are Bots?
 What are Chatbots, Slackbots, Good Looking AI bots?; and Types of Bots.

-Part 2 (in a few weeks time) explores Artificially intelligent marketing bot; How do you create smart AI driven bots?
+Part 2 explores artificially intelligent marketing bot; How do you create smart AI driven bots?
 The key to successful bots; taking humans out of the loop by 2020?

 Meanwhile, please let me know if you see any useful bots.
 Please do post a comment.